The Beth Lists

 Picture

-Don kindly posed with building and food!
+Don kindly posed with the building first.
+Then food!

 Onion Fried Burgers and Chili Dogs with Slaw!